starknet-io/starknet.js/www/guides/connect_account.md

 sidebar_position: 4
 ---

-# 🔌 Connect an existing account :
+# 🔌 Connect an existing account

-Once your provider initialized,you can connect an existing account.
+Once your provider is initialized, you can connect an existing account.

 You need 2 data :

 - the address of the account